handsontable/handsontable/docs/README-DEPLOYMENT.md

     docker push docker.pkg.github.com/handsontable/handsontable/handsontable-documentation:latest
     ```

-### Deploying the documentation to the production environment
+### Manually deploying the documentation to the production environment

 To deploy the documentation to the [production environment](https://handsontable.com/docs), from GitHub Actions: